Self-Editing for Fiction Writers course with Spread the Word

-I've been feeling really guilty that I haven't written a blog post for a while.
+I've been feeling guilty I haven't written a blog post for a while.
 I'm a bit pressed for time right now so I've taken the lazy option and filmed something instead.

 Video transcription (automatically generated):

 Hello!
 So I am being very lazy.
 The next thing on my to-do list today is to write a blog post, but instead of writing a blog post I am recording this video.

 Ideas for my blog post: I could talk about the novel for young adults I've written and my experience of sending that out to agents; idea number two: I could about a self editing course I'm doing with Spread the Word; idea number three, I could talk about volunteering at my local local library, which is something I'm doing at the moment.
 So those are my ideas for the blog post but instead I'm recording this video about the idea that I might write a blog post about one of those those things.

 Let's go with the self-editing course I'm doing at the moment, which sounds a bit like a self-help course and in a way that's what it is.
 We've got a really great tutor, Sarah Perry and she is talking us through editing our fiction projects.

 It's an online course so it's all through a Slack channel – a forum that we can all talk in, under different subjects.
 We get an assignment every two weeks and feedback in the weeks in between.
 So one week we do an assignment and then we have a week to feedback to another member of the group who we are allocated.
 You can feedback to more than one person if you want to, or you just feedback to the person you've been allocated for that week.